Introduction

 - Reduced relative clause: The selected students will receive scholarships.

 The reduction relies on a past participle (selected) to replace the passive verb phrase.
-This technique is ubiquitous in academic prose, where space is at a premium and clarity is paramount.
+This technique is ubiquitous in academic prose, where space is at a premium and clarity is very important.

 Participles in Literary Style